How I got into science

 Research experience and interests

-I began my laboratory experience in the lab of Heather Brenhouse at Northeastern University, where I was an undergraduate research assistant.
-Overall, I spent about 2.5 years in the lab, where we focused primarily on the effects of early life stress (ELS) on neurodevelopment later in life.
+I began my laboratory experience in Prof. Heather Brenhouse’s lab at Northeastern University, where I was an undergraduate research assistant.
+I spent 2.5 years in the lab, focusing primarily on the effects of early life stress (ELS) on neurodevelopment later in life.
 There, I proposed a project aimed at delineating the potential protective effects of an anti-inflammatory pharmaceutical intervention in our model of ELS.
 Further, I suggested that the anti-inflammatory intervention may protect against the deleterious cognitive effects seen following a second hit of stress in our ELS model.

-Through the co-op program at Northeastern, I also had the opportunity to work in the lab of Derek Buhl under the mentorship of Evan Lebois at Pfizer in Cambridge, MA.
+Through the co-op program at Northeastern, I also had the opportunity to work in Dr. Derek Buhl’s lab under the mentorship of Dr. Evan Lebois at Pfizer in Cambridge, MA.
 During this six month full-time internship at Pfizer, I worked on a project aimed at characterizing the effects of muscarinic modulation through novel therapeutic agents.
 My project relied on drug-induced deficits in pattern separation, a process that is impaired in multiple disorders including schizophrenia and Alzheimer’s disease, which was scored through a novel touchscreen task.
 Here, I had the opportunity to explore behavioral pharmacology, while honing in on additional technical skills within neuroscience.

 My experiences, both in and out of the lab, have shaped my interests to span from basic science to application through translational research.
 In particular, I’m interested in uncovering novel mechanisms through which we can work to prevent the development and manifestations of psychiatric illnesses.
 Understanding the fundamental aspects of memory and potentially harnessing their power to alleviate or (hopefully) prevent these manifestations from occurring is a key driving force behind my interest in the field, and Steve’s lab, specifically.
 I hope to continue to expand both my knowledge and technical repertoire to also encompass my interests in molecular biology, genetics/epigenetics, and functional connectivity to help elucidate the biological underpinnings of maladapative states.